Asbestos

 • Walls and floors around stoves and fireplaces.

-Identify asbestos before starting any renovation, remodeling, repair, maintenance, or demolition project, by having an accredited Asbestos Hazard Emergency Response Act (AHERA) Building Inspector perform a good faith inspection.
+In an attempt to prevent this, L&I requires property owners, their agents, and contractors to identify any asbestos-containing products or building materials before beginning any construction activity.
+This process is usually started by having an accredited Asbestos Hazard Emergency Response Act (AHERA) Building Inspector perform a good faith inspection.
 It is impossible to tell if a material contains asbestos without having an AHERA Building Inspector sample the material, and have it tested by an accredited laboratory.
+See the "Good Faith Inspection" section for more information.

 Requirements & Policies

-The accredited AHERA building inspector conducting a good faith inspection knows how to choose the right materials and locations to sample to make sure they identify any asbestos, and will provide a report identifying any asbestos that was found.
+The accredited AHERA building inspector conducting a good faith inspection knows how to choose the right materials, locations, and number of samples to collect to make sure they identify any asbestos.
+They will provide a report identifying any asbestos and where it was found.

 You can be fined $600 a day for work performed without having an AHERA Building Inspector test for asbestos, or for not sharing the results of the inspection with any contractors and workers that could be exposed.
 This fine can be applied to both contractors and building owners.
 Fines go up if workers are exposed to airborne asbestos.